A Step-by-Step Guide through the Processes of a Personal Injury Lawsuit (Applied to Vermont and New Hampshire)

-When our clients have their depositions taken, we set them up to be done at our office.
+When our clients have their depositions taken, they are usually done at our office.
 This is often a more comfortable environment for our clients.

 The setup for the deposition is one that we will have made familiar to our clients by the time the deposition day comes around.
 At the end of our conference table is the stenographer/court reporter.
-On one side of the stenographer is the attorney who will ask you questions.
-On the other side is our client.
-And we sit next to our client.
+On one side of the stenographer is the attorney who will ask you questions; on the other side is our client.
+We sit next to our client.

-All attorneys have different styles of how they conduct and take their depositions.
-There is no defined order of questions.
-But most attorneys will usually star the deposition by asking some background information (for example, education history, where you have lived through the years, what jobs you have held, etc.) before moving into the meat of the case.
+All attorneys have different styles of how they conduct and take depositions.
+There is no defined order of questions, but most attorneys will usually star the deposition by asking some background information (for example, education history, where you have lived through the years, what jobs you have held, etc.) before moving into the meat of the case.

 While the attorney taking the deposition is learning (or discovering) new facts about the case, he or she is also observing how the person whose deposition they’re taking might present to a jury.
-These observations include, does the party appear credible?
+These observations include: does the party appear credible?
 Will a jury like this person?
 Will a jury trust this person?
 Is this person sympathetic?
-In other words, the deposition isn’t solely about learning new fact.
-It’s also about learning how a jury if a jury is going to like you.
+In other words, the deposition isn’t only about learning new facts.
+It’s also about learning how a jury is likely to view you.

 For example, what do you think a jury would make of this guy based of his video deposition?
-Call me crazy, but I think most juries would want to slam him it if at all possible.
+Call us crazy, but we think most juries would want to slam him it if at all possible.

 One of the other important goals of a deposition is to get the witness’s testimony locked in.
 This is important for preparation of the case, and to use if the witness tries to change his testimony.
 Here’s an example of an attorney using a witness’s earlier deposition testimony against him at court.

 We prepare our clients for all aspects of their deposition to make them as comfortable as we can.
-Again, it’s a lot easier to be comfortable when you’re well prepared.
-And we take pains to prepare our clients on the weaknesses and strengths of their cases before their deposition so that they are comfortable and ready to give good testimony when the time comes.
+It’s a lot easier to be comfortable when you’re well prepared, so we take pains to prepare our clients on the weaknesses and strengths of their cases before their deposition so that they are comfortable and ready to give accurate testimony that paints the picture of their experiences.

-Interrogatories, Requests for Production and Depositions make up most but not all of the discovery process.
-We often must hire expert witnesses, such as engineers, crash reconstruction experts, medical experts, safety experts, industry experts, among others depending on your case.
+Interrogatories, Requests for Production and Depositions make up most, but not all, of the discovery process.
+We often hire expert witnesses, such as engineers, crash reconstruction experts, medical experts, safety experts, industry experts, among others depending on your case.
 Sabbeth Law puts up the cost for any experts needed until settlement or jury verdict.
-They are often deposed and must produce their reports to the other parties to the lawsuit.
+They are also often deposed and must produce their reports to the other parties to the lawsuit.

 And of course, defendants may call experts, too, which means we have to get the available discovery from them and take their depositions.

-With discovery closed, typically we’re ready for trial.
+With discovery closed, we are almost ready for trial.
 However, there’s one more very important step before we begin the trial process: Mediation.